rashedsabbir/Youtube-Downloader/README.md

 The server-side of the application is built using FastAPI.
 You can run it as follows:

-1. Create a virtual environment:
+1. Create a virtual environment(or install anaconda and configure):

    ```bash
    python -m venv env